marina601/discover-malta/README.md

 - Log into GitHub.
 - In Github go to [respiratory](https://github.com/marina601/discover-malta).
-- In the top right hand corner click "Fork".
+- In the top right-hand corner click "Fork".

 ##### back to [content](#table-of-content)